Institutional Review Board (IRB)

 Projects involving or potentially involving hume subjects must submit a request and receive approval prior to conducting the research.

-The role of the Edmonds Community College Institutional Review Board (IRB) is to review all proposed research involving human subjects to ensure that subjects are treated ethically and that their rights and welfare are adequately protected.
+The role of the Edmonds College Institutional Review Board (IRB) is to review all proposed research involving human subjects to ensure that subjects are treated ethically and that their rights and welfare are adequately protected.
 The IRB is composed primarily of faculty members from disciplines in which research involving human subjects is integral to that discipline's work, administrators who have responsibility for research, institutional researchers, and members from the community (if needed).
 The human subjects review process is administered through the VP for Workforce Education and Training Office.
 All research activities involving the use of human subjects must be reviewed and approved by the IRB before data collection can begin.
 Investigators may not solicit subject participation or begin data collection until they have received written approval from the IRB.

 What is Undergraduate Research?